Or Login using BecomeGorgeous

 Below are 7 tips by which you can get ahead and stay ahead of your acne:

 Most people would tend to brush aside acne symptoms thinking that it’s just another zit that will heal itself in time.
-Meantime, infection spreads as acne continues to be neglected.
+Meantime, the infection spreads as acne continues to be neglected.
 The sooner that you can get on an acne treatment regimen, the better it is for your skin.

 Tip No. 2: Observe for possible triggers